Adelaide Johnson: Personal life

 Johnson became a vegetarian in her youth.
 She was vegetarian because she believed it was morally wrong to take the life of any living creature.
 In 1893, Johnson was a speaker at the third International Vegetarian Congress in Chicago.

-Johnson did not embrace a particular religion but took interest in Christian Science, spiritualism and theosophy.
+Johnson did not embrace a particular religion but took interest in Christian Science, spiritualism and Theosophy.
 She was a member of the National Spiritualist Association of Churches.
+Her niece, Alathena Johnson Smith, became a noted child psychologist.